Sophy Ridge: Career

+She continued to present both programmes until July 2023 when it was announced that, from September 2023, she would present a new weeknight political programme for Sky News called Politics Hub.
+Her last day on Politics Hub was in October 2025.
+Ridge hosted the primetime show Politics Hub with Sophy Ridge for roughly two years, beginning in September 2023.

+Ridge began presenting Sky News Breakfast in November 2025 alongside Wilfred Frost, who has been in the slot since the departure of Kay Burley in February 2025.

 Awards

-Ridge won the MHP Communications 30 to Watch award (2012), and was shortlisted as Young Journalist of the Year in the Royal Television Society Awards in 2013.
+Ridge won the MHP Communications 30 to Watch award in 2012, and was shortlisted as Young Journalist of the Year in the Royal Television Society Awards in 2013.
 In 2016, she won an award for Broadcast Journalist of the Year at the Words by Women awards.

+In March 2025, Ridge won the award for Network Presenter of the Year at the 2025 Royal Television Society Journalism Awards.

 Personal life

-Ridge is married to Ben Griffiths, who is a journalist for a national newspaper.
-She describes herself as a feminist.
+Ridge married Ben Griffiths, a journalist for the Daily Mirror, in 2014.
 They have two children.